 What is the process of putting a collection up in DIVA?

--After a collection is approved to move into the DIVA workflow the DIVA team will work with you to digitize analog material, organize your collection according to its future display, and populate metadata in accordance with industry standards and best practices.
+-After a collection is approved to move into the DIVA workflow the DIVA team will work with you to digitize any analog material, organize your collection according to its intended display, and populate metadata in accordance with industry standards and best practices.
 Once the collection is properly digitized, organized, and has complete metadata, we will work with you to establish a collection area that properly introduces and contextualizes your resources.
 Finally, our team will ingest the collection into DIVA and it will be publicly available online.

 What happens to my collection once it is in DIVA?